-I feel incredibly lucky that I’ve been able to keep up my regular routine of going to the grocery store once per week (albeit, with mask and gloves and oodles of hand sanitizer!).
+I feel incredibly lucky that I’ve been able to keep up my regular routine of going to the grocery store once per week (albeit, with mask and gloves and oodles of hand sanitizer!) during this interesting and scary time.
 Honestly, I haven’t been incredibly inconvenienced, food-wise … one week I couldn’t find chicken, but I used frozen chicken from Butcher Box (it’s a great time to join – here’s a discount!).
 Another week, I couldn’t find asparagus or blueberries, but there were plenty of other vegetables and fruits.
 You get the point.
 Unless you need toilet paper or paper towels, you’re going to be fine in my neighborhood.
-That said, I understand that there are people with a variety of situations out there, and there are also many people who are used to going to the grocery store multiple times per week that are now doing their part not to (way to go!).
+That said, I understand that there are people with much more difficult situations out there, and there are also many people who are used to going to the grocery store multiple times per week that are now doing their part not to (way to go!).
 So, in today’s post, I want to share a mindset strategy to help you get creative in the kitchen, engage in fridge foraging, and create healthy pantry meals!

 The #1 Most Important Key to Getting Creative in the Kitchen